Contentious probate and Inheritance Act claims

 You may require advice from a solicitor if:

 - You’ve been appointed as executor of an estate and received notification of an intended claim.

 - You believe they were pressured, coerced or unduly influenced in writing their Will or the distribution of the estate.

 If you recognise any of the above, you should contact us immediately for advice.
 It is vital that you act swiftly to protect you, your family and the deceased’s wishes, because the time limits on these claims are strict.

-In situations where a person has passed away without a will and you have therefore not received anything or what you have received is insignificant, or their will has not left you anything, or enough, contact us immediately for advice.
-If you were dependant on the deceased, you may be entitled to make a claim for a payment out of the estate.
+In situations where a person has passed away without a Will and you have therefore not received anything or what you have received is insignificant, or their Will has not left you anything, or enough, contact us immediately for advice.
+If you were dependent on the deceased, you may be entitled to make a claim for a payment out of the estate.
 Typical allowances would be made for spouses or partners, children (including those not living with the deceased) and parents who relied on the deceased for money, although this is not exhaustive.